Sarke – Endo Feight

 This album is another step forward, but unlike some of their other releases, it’s not threading unfamiliar grounds.
 On the other hand, it’s not looking back either, yet it’s undeniably a Leprous record.
 In a way, this album does capture most of the aspects the band has made their own over the years, but it doesn’t feel like a summary of their career.
 It’s more direct affair yet at the same time it’s layered and aesthetically stunning experience.
 And while it might not be a round-up of the band’s career so far, this album would serve perfectly as introduction to the band.

 This is a band of many qualities, but aside from those classical ones, it’s their curiosity and hunger that makes them so interesting.
-They back-catalogue extremely strong and while the quality might vary, common for each release is that they all come across as highly inspired.
+Their back-catalogue is extremely strong and while the quality might vary, common for each release is that they all come across as highly inspired.